peterruler/cats-dogs-server/README.md

 - you can install tensorflow via calling `conda install tensorflow` and `conda install pip` eventually `conda install pillow`
 - `pip install pillow` with pip installed via conda e.g. (pip is the python package manager)
 - `conda env update --file tools.yml` with tools.yml (optional) from `_Project` folder in this repository

+# to test if tensorflow is installed on ubuntu do a

+- `cd ./_Project && python check.py`

 # build